2024–25 USC Upstate Spartans women's basketball team

-The 2024–25 USC Upstate Spartans women's basketball team represents the University of South Carolina Upstate during the 2024–25 NCAA Division I women's basketball season.
-The Spartans, led by third-year head coach Jason Williams, play their home games at the G. B. Hodge Center in Spartanburg, South Carolina as members of the Big South Conference.
+The 2024–25 USC Upstate Spartans women's basketball team represented the University of South Carolina Upstate during the 2024–25 NCAA Division I women's basketball season.
+The Spartans, led by third-year head coach Jason Williams, played their home games at the G. B. Hodge Center in Spartanburg, South Carolina as members of the Big South Conference.

 Previous season

 The Spartans finished the 2023–24 season 16–16, 10–6 in Big South play, to finish in second place.
 They would defeat Longwood, before falling to Radford in the semifinals of the Big South tournament.
 They received an automatic bid into the WNIT, where they would fall to Charleston in the first round.